DenizenScript/Denizen-Beginners-Guide/source/guides/background/new-user-faq.md

 If you can't... well why are you trying to run a Minecraft server?
 Running a server takes a lot of time and effort.

-If the reason you're low on time is you need something made *now* and next week is too late, consider [hiring](https://forum.denizenscript.com/viewtopic.php?f=14&t=156) a scripter.
+If the reason you're low on time is you need something made *now* and next week is too late, consider hiring a scripter on our [Discord](https://discord.gg/Q6pZGSR).

 If the reason you're low on time is just that your server takes too much time already and you just don't want to spend *even more* time on it, consider delegating the task of learning to script to a friend/admin/co-owner.
 Anyone can learn Denizen, you just need to find the friend who's willing to spend some time and effort to learn scripting and help your server.